nomirva/dstruct/README.md

 # dstruct

-This is a collection of various data structures implemented in C for practical use.
+This is a collection of various data structures implemented in C for personal use.